How effective delays shape oscillatory dynamics in neuronal networks

-We study a heuristic equation describing the activity of a small patch of neural tissue consisting of two populations of recurrently coupled excitatory and inhibitory neurons respectively.
+An effective delay roughly proportional to the time scale of the post-synaptic currents is always present in networks of spiking neurons as we have illustrated in the previous section and has been shown extensively elsewhere, e.g. \cite{brunel03,geisler05}.
+In particular, this is true for networks in the asynchronous regime, for which a rate-equation description is, in general, appropriate.
+Given this, we consider here a rate model with fixed delay.
+Specifically, we study a heuristic equation describing the activity of a small patch of neural tissue consisting of two populations of recurrently coupled excitatory and inhibitory neurons respectively.
 Our formulation is equivalent to the Wilson-Cowan equations without refractory period \cite{wilson72}, and with spatially dependent synaptic connectivity which was studied originally in \cite{ermentrout80}.
 Additionally, we consider a fixed delay in the neuronal interactions.
-Given these assumptions, the full Wilson-Cowan equations are \begin{widetext}
+Given these assumptions, the full Wilson-Cowan equations are